 The training process is based on a carefully planned combination of highly focused input by the seminar leader, using a balanced set of state-of-the-art learning mechanisms.
 The emphasis will be on learning by examining major decisions on innovation.
 Above all, the principles and approaches to this subject will be illustrated by reference to real-life organisations with which the seminar leader has been personally involved.

-This will be used by following training methods below:
+This following training methods will be used:

 - Presentations by the seminar leader, including case examples

 - Group work on case studies: analysis, interaction, and discussion

 - Presentations by subject experts on aspects of innovation

 - Focused problem-solving, including “outside the box” thinking